bretsw/msi-computing/README.md

 # msi-computing

-Code for scraping the websites of computing programs at U.S. Minority-Serving Institutions (MSIs)
+Code for analyzing course titles in computing programs at U.S. Minority-Serving Institutions (MSIs).